If you are looking for a UK agent to represent your child for photographic, commercial, acting and extra work, Bonnie and Betty is a great choice.

 Bonnie And Betty Provide A Lot Of Child Extras

-Best of all, they are selected from photographs so they rarely have to go through the difficult and usually disappointing process of castings.
+Best of all, child extras are selected from photographs so they rarely have to go through the difficult and usually disappointing process of castings.

 If you want your child to be put forward for child extra work only, you should consider our list of reputable UK child extra agencies.